discourse/discourse-subscriptions/README.md

 When a user successfully subscribes to your Discourse application, after their credit card transation has been processed, they are added to a User Group.
 By assigning users to a User Group, you can manage what your users have access to on your website.
 User groups are a core functionality of Discourse and this plugin does nothing with them except and and remove users from the group you accociated with your Plan.

+After you have created a User Group and configured it correctly, you can move onto setting up Discouse Patrons.

 ## Enter your configuration details

 When you create an account with Stripe, you'll get a public and private key.
 These are entered in the Discourse Patrons admin so your subscriptions can integrate with Stripe.
 There are different keys for testing and production environments.